 This is a full day’s training for any professional working with families with babies who have reflux and/or early allergies.
 This includes cows milk allergy, silent reflux and more.
 We talk about how to diagnose and manage reflux; what are the signs and symptoms and treatment, what are the subtle signs, how can you make a difference, where should the family go to get help and support, what equipment might be of benefit and what resources could help.
 We have key speakers coming to share their expertise including a consultant paediatric gastroenterologist, a mother with a baby who had reflux shares her personal story and a speech and language therapist with an interest in feeding/reflux and its association with milk and food aversion.
 There is also a treat lined up – a formula taster session, what does specialist formula actually taste like?
 There will be a discussion on different formula options and management as well as what to do if the baby is breastfeeding.

 Doctors talk about the medical side of gastro-oesophageal reflux disease (GORD), its symptoms and signs, diagnosis, treatment and prognosis, its interaction with cow’s milk protein allergy and how to manage this.
-Dr Shah has many years experience in Paediatric Medicine and have held many notable clinical positions and published numerous original articles.
+Both have many years experience in Paediatric Medicine and have held many notable clinical positions and published numerous original articles.
 They are both widely recognised as the UK’s leading Paediatric Gastroenterologists.

-Dr Shah has developed a passion for gastrointestinal allergy studies as he faces food allergy problems every day both at work as well as home.
-Dr Shah is involved in the development of regional/national guidelines for practical identification and treatment of GI allergy.
-Dr Shah is the scientific advisor to the British Society of Allergy.
+They have a passion for gastrointestinal allergy studies and continually involved and practicing in the development of regional/national guidelines for practical identification and treatment of GI allergy.

 Her professional experience in this area – trouble shooting, why she sees it time and time again, what to do in these situations, why and when to refer to professionals, equipment (if any) that is used in reflux and might help and the subtle signs and symptoms.